-Talk to an Italian grandmother and they’ll argue that the best espresso is made on the stove with a Moka Pot.
-Talk to a professional Barista, and they will tell tell you the only way to make true espresso is via a large and somewhat expensive espresso machine.
+Talk to an Italian grandmother, and she’ll argue that you make the best espresso on the stove, with a Moka pot.
+Talk to a professional barista, and they will tell you the only way to make proper espresso is using a large and somewhat expensive espresso machine.

-Before we venture into the different brewers, it is important that we define and explain what exactly an ‘espresso’ is.
+Before we venture into the brew methods, we must define and explain exactly ‘espresso’.

-This forced pressure reduces the brew time to less than 30 seconds and produces about 2-4 ounces of ultra-rich and concentrated coffee.
+This forced pressure reduces the brew time to less than 30 seconds and produces about 44ml of ultra-rich and concentrated coffee (2).

 For an in-depth conversation, check out Intelligentsia’s mini-education video course:

-Now we’ll take a look at each brewing method, head to head, to find out which one is the one for you.
-If you’d like to learn more about each plus every other brew method out there, skim through our ultimate list of coffee brewing methods here.
+Now we’ll look at each brewing method, head to head, to find out which one is for you.

 How it works